 Other possible causes may include injury to the penis, treatment with the psoriasis medication anthralin, or psoralen and ultraviolet light (PUVA) therapy, which is used to treat psoriasis, eczema, and other skin conditions.

 Penile melanosis isn’t a sexually transmitted infection — in fact, it doesn’t represent an infection of any kind.

 Typically, no treatment is required or recommended for penile melanosis.
-For some men and adolescent boys, simply getting reassurance from their doctor about the harmless nature of the condition is helpful.
+For some, simply getting reassurance from their doctor about the harmless nature of the condition is helpful.
 For example, it’s important to know that the condition is benign and not contagious.

 If you’re bothered by the appearance of macules on your penis, you may be a candidate for surgical removal of the lesions.
 The procedure includes the removal of the skin layer containing the excess pigment, as well as a skin graft and resurfacing the skin to an acceptable appearance and thickness.

 Laser therapy to remove them may also be possible.
 The type of laser involved is a Q-switched ruby laser, which uses a synthetic ruby and emits concentrated, short laser pulses.